idaholab/virtual_test_bed/doc/content/htgr/mhtgr/sam_mhtgr_model.md

 !listing htgr/mhtgr/MHTGR.i block=eos_air language=cpp

-Water is used as coolant at the RCCS, and its properties in SI unites are input as follows.
+Water is used as coolant at the RCCS, and its properties in SI units are input as follows.

 !listing htgr/mhtgr/MHTGR.i block=eos_water language=cpp